89luca89/terrible/README.md

 * The volume `/var/run/libvirt/libvirt-sock` is mandatory if you want to run Terrible locally (a local QEMU/KVM instance).
 In this way you'll directly interact with the QEMU/KVM api, provided by the system.

-* The volume `./inventory-test.yml` is to include the inventory inside the container, to deploy the infrastructure (required if you want to run **terrible** properly ;) ).
+* The volume `./inventory-test.yml` has to include the inventory file inside the container, to deploy the infrastructure.

-* The volume `~/path/to/vm/images/` is to include the `qcow2` images (previously generated with Packer) inside the container to deploy them (required when **libvirt** is local).
+* The volume `~/VirtualMachines/` has to include the `qcow2` images inside the container to deploy them.
-* The volume `~/.ssh` is to include your ssh keys into the container and deploy them inside the infrastructure machines (optional in case you want to use your own ssh keys).
+* The volume `~/.ssh` has to include your ssh keys into the container to deploy them inside the infrastructure machines.

 ## Usage